Tokyo – Mt. Fuji – Hakone – Kanazawa – Takayama – Shirakawa-go – Kyoto – Nara – Osaka

 Full day excursion to Mt Fuji and Hakone by coach.
 Mt.
-Fuji, the highest mountain (3,776 m) in Japan, is a two-hour drive from Tokyo.
+Fuji, the highest mountain (3,776 m/12389 ft) in Japan, is a two-hour drive from Tokyo.
 We first stop by the Fuji Visitor Center to learn about current weather conditions as well as the history, formation and ecology of Mt.
 Fuji through exhibits and films.
-We then proceed to Mt Fuji’s 5th Station sitting at 2300 metres above sea level.
+We then proceed to Mt Fuji’s 5th Station sitting at 2300 metres or 7546 feet above sea level.

 After lunch, we enjoy a 15-minute cruise on Lake Ashi.
 This is followed by a breathtaking ride of the Hakone Ropeway, which, on a clear day, offers stunning views of Mt.
 Fuji and surrounding mountain slopes dotted with lakes.
 Tour the Owakudani Geothermal Valley before returning to Tokyo.

 Day 5/Mon: Tokyo – Kanazawa (B/D)